Registration

 You must register under French citizenship.

-I have been on a break from my studies for over two years.
+I have been on a break from my studies for more than two years.
 What should I do?

-I need to submit a request for permission to resume my studies to the University’s Continuing Education Office to determine whether I am considered a full-time or continuing education student.
+I need to submit a request for authorization to resume my studies to the University’s Continuing Education Office to find out whether I am considered a student in the undergraduate program or the continuing education program.

 While waiting for a response from another educational institution, I enrolled at the University of Montpellier.
 What should I do if I change my mind about my future studies?

 I must contact the Registrar’s Office as soon as possible to request a cancellation and a refund of tuition fees.
-I am automatically entitled to a refund if I submit a written request by August 24, 2026.
-However, refund requests for cancellations submitted after that date must be reviewed by a committee based on specific criteria and may be denied if sufficient supporting documentation is not provided.
+I am automatically entitled to a refund if I submit a written request before August 24, 2026.
+However, refund requests for cancellations submitted after that date must be reviewed by a committee based on specific criteria and may be denied if I do not provide sufficient supporting documentation.

-Please note: Requesting a cancellation of enrollment and withdrawing from an admissions platform (Parcoursup, eCandidat, etc.) are two separate procedures.
-Any cancellation of enrollment must be requested through the Enrollment Office.
+Please note: Requesting cancellation of registration and withdrawing from an admissions platform (Parcoursup, eCandidat, etc.) are two separate procedures.
+Any request to cancel registration must be submitted to the Registration Office.

-I am currently enrolled at another French university and would like to request a transfer during the academic year.
+I am enrolled at another French university and would like to request a transfer during the academic year.
 How do I go about this?
 I should contact the registrar’s office ; the transfer process must follow a specific procedure.
-The transfer is subject to the approval of both university presidents.
+The transfer is subject to the approval of the heads of both institutions.

-I have been on a break from my studies for over two years.
+I have been on a break from my studies for more than two years.
 What should I do?

 What happens if I don’t register by the deadline?